Call Now Free Quote

 Lime mortar is made from lime putty or hydrated lime, sand, and water.
 It contains no Portland cement, or in some restoration formulations, a small percentage of Portland cement to accelerate the set.

 The compressive strength of lime mortar is low by modern standards.
-A pure lime mortar typically falls in the range of 75 to 350 PSI, corresponding roughly to ASTM Type O and Type K mortars.
+A pure lime mortar typically falls in the range of 75 to 350 PSI, corresponding roughly to ASTM C270 Type O and the now-removed Type K designation.
 This softness is not a deficiency.
 It is the design intent for a masonry system built with soft, hand-molded brick.

-Lime mortar has three properties that make it appropriate for historic masonry:
+Lime mortar has three properties that make it appropriate for historic masonry, documented in the International Lime Association’s technical resources and confirmed by field experience across the North Shore:

 Flexibility.
 Lime mortar accommodates movement.
-When a wall settles, when thermal expansion occurs, when the foundation shifts over decades, the soft mortar absorbs that stress through micro-cracking rather than transferring it to the brick.
+When a wall settles, when thermal expansion occurs, when the foundation shifts over decades, the soft mortar absorbs that stress through micro-cracking rather than transferring it to the brick face.

 Vapor permeability.
 Lime mortar allows moisture that enters the wall to migrate through the joints and evaporate.
 The brick stays relatively dry because the mortar provides the escape route.
-In the Chicago climate, with 80 to 100 freeze-thaw cycles per winter, that escape route is not optional.
+In a Chicago-area climate with dozens of freeze-thaw cycles each winter, that escape route is not optional.

 For a broader view of how these properties interact with Chicago’s North Shore housing stock, see Historic Masonry Restoration: Preserving Chicagoland’s Heritage.